Thai police arrest protesters camping out ahead of rally

 Although they have piled up charges against the protesters, the authorities have generally been careful not to act too harshly against them.
 Arrests have usually been made after protesters were summoned to turn themselves in, and in all known cases they have been released on bail.

-Tuesday’s remaining protesters decided to relocate while they considered their next move.
+Tuesday’s remaining protesters moved for several hours outside the national police headquarters to demand the arrested leaders be freed.
+The detainees were taken to the regional headquarters of the Border Patrol Police on the outskirts of Bangkok.

 The protesters have said they do not intend to interfere with the passage of the king’s car through the street where they will hold their rally Wednesday, but the authorities have not made clear how they will deal with the situation.
-Streets are normally cleared along routes traveled by the king.
+Streets are normally cleared of traffic and pedestrians put under close watch along routes traveled by the king.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.